wooriapt/jekyll-now/_posts/2018-08-28-The disappearing fox.md

 ### Developing Compatible Dapps
 If you're a web dapp developer, we've got two types of guides for you:

+'''How to port MetaMask to a new platform const controller = new MetamaskController({
+    // User confirmation callbacks:
+    showUnconfirmedMessage: triggerUi,
+    unlockAccountMessage: triggerUi,
+    showUnapprovedTx: triggerUi,
+    // initial state
+    initState,
+    // platform specific api
+    platform,
+})
+'''

 ### New Dapp Developers
   - We recommend this [Learning Solidity tutorial](https://karl.tech/learning-solidity-part-1-deploy-a-contract/ "tutorial") series by Karl Floersch.